* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Talk to the shelter staff about the dog you’d like to bring home to see if they are a good fit for the lifestyle you (and your family) live.
 Some important questions to consider:

 Some shelter dogs are brought into a foster program.
 If this is the case, the foster should be able to answer most of these questions.
-This information is useful for you to transition a dog into your home and as you begin working with a trainer.
+This information is useful for you to transition a dog into your home and as you begin working with a professional trainer.

-Socialization in dogs refers to being exposed to new stimuli and, ideally, making positive associations.
-Some shelter dogs lack socialization through no fault of their own.
-The window for socialization closes between 16 and 20 weeks of age.
-This is when having positive experiences with as many sights, sounds, smells, and sensations is the most important.
+Many shelter dogs lack socialization through no fault of their own.
+The window for initial puppy socialization closes between 16 and 20 weeks of age—these periods of time are when having positive experiences with as many sights, sounds, smells, and sensations is the most important.
 Adopting an adult dog means the window for critical socialization has closed for them.
 While providing positive experiences that help build an older puppy or adult dog’s confidence is possible, this is no longer considered socialization.
 Unless the information has been provided when the dog is surrendered, you are unlikely to have information on life with their previous owner, or how a shelter dog was socialized as a puppy.

 Not all dogs have been socialized to children.
 This is a very important consideration before you decide to adopt a shelter dog–the last thing you want is to put a child at risk.
 Talk to the staff about the best way to introduce children to a new dog, or contact a trainer to help guide you through the slow introduction process to ensure everyone, furry and human, is safe.